 Pocketalk doesn’t require a smartphone, but an internet connection is required.
 The Pocketalk S battery will last for 4.5 hours of continuous talking.
 If put into sleep mode, it will last for 2.5 days.

 An internet connection is required, though an offline English/Japanese translation package is available for download for offline translations.
-Earphones require a mobile app, with roughly five hours of active translation time.
-Since users will need to use the WT2 Plus earbuds, it is best to use them with friends or acquaintances.
+Earphones require a mobile app, with roughly 12 hours of active translation time.
+Since users will need to use the WT2 Edge earbuds, it is best to use them with friends or acquaintances.

 The Best Japanese-English Dictionaries for Japanese Learners

 There are many language teaching methods to learn Japanese.
 Books, websites, and apps provide tables of hiragana and katakana, grammar lessons, visual dictionaries, kanji dictionaries, dialogues, exercises, and much more.
 Here are some of the best Japanese-English dictionaries to help your Japanese language learning.